Horyus/vort_x/docs/vtx_actions.md

 ## `VtxconfigReset(enable?: () => Promise<void>) => IVtxconfigReset`

 Resets the store.
 Erases everything that is not marked `permanent`

+## `VtxconfigSetAllowedNet(net_id: number, genesis_hash: string) => IVtxconfigSetAllowedNet`

+Sets the expected genesis hash for a specific network id.
+Used to detect invalid networks

 ## Internal Actions